Deepak-SBaghel/Videotube-backend/Readme.md

 # Videotube Backend

-> **A modular, scalable Node.js/Express API for video sharing (In progress: Twitter-style feeds & advanced video features).**
+> **A modular, scalable Node.js/Express API for video sharing with social-feed and advanced video features.**

 ---

 ## 🚀 Overview

-Videotube-backend powers user authentication, profile management, video uploads, and watch history for a learning-focused video platform.
-Built with modern best practices and easily extensible for social-feed (Twitter-like) and video enhancements.
+Videotube-backend powers user authentication, profile management, video & tweet uploads, likes, comments, and watch history for a learning-focused video platform.
+Built with modern best practices, it’s easily extensible for Twitter-style feeds, video streaming, and more.

 ---